 There is a small tea house which sits 7,000 feet above a valley in Lake Louise, on the Canadian side of the Rockies.
 This tea house has been standing for over 100 years!
 It’s something of a traveller’s refuge.

-Do you know any fun or interesting facts about The Rocky Mountains?
+Do you know any fun or interesting facts about The Rocky Mountains that we’ve missed?
 Share them here in the comments section below!